 The Housing Coalition/Continuum of Care and other community partners are the primary agents undertaking steps to addressing homelessness and preventing homelessness while the City plays a supporting role.
 The City is committed to assist those community partners in making a significant and meaningful impact on this issue.
 As needs and concerns have been identified by the Housing Coalition/Continuum of Care, the City has been part of the conversation to determine what role or assistance the City could provide in filling those gaps.
-A recent example of that coordinated effort was when Solutions Center identified that they were unable to continue to operate the warming shelter.
-It was City staff that started reaching out to other community partners to identify who could fill that gap because the City knew that the community.
-The CDBG Program was able to provide funding support to allow the transition to shift from Solutions Center to Salvation Army.
+A recent example of that was staffing shortages at the warming shelter.
+It was City staff that started reaching out to other community partners to identify who could help fill the gap through volunteers or shared staffing.
+The City knew that the community could not do without a warming shelter in order to serve the needs of the homeless in the community.
 However, the City understands that it is the community partners that have the skills, staffing and resources to truly assist those persons experiencing homelessness or at risk of being homeless.